 - 26.1.
 In accordance with BS7671 ('the wiring regulations'), the electrical systems in the school are maintained in a safe condition and formally inspected at least every five years by a competent electrician. - 26.2.
 Work on electrical systems is only carried out by those competent to carry out such work and provide certification where required. - 26.3.
 In accordance with BS7671 ('the wiring regulations'), the pool hall and associated plant room(s) are subject to annual inspection. - 26.4.
-Electrical inspections normally generate an action plan and [Heath Lane Academy] takes steps to implement any required actions in line with the timelines defined in the inspection. - 26.5.
+Electrical inspections normally generate an action plan and [Heath Lane Academy SCHOOL] takes steps to implement any required actions in line with the timelines defined in the inspection. - 26.5.
 Copies of test certificates and action plans for [Heath Lane Academy] are held Premises office] and copies have been uploaded to United Learning's Premises Compliance Database (PreCoD). - 26.6.
 Emergency procedures are in place for the isolation of mains power if required.
-These can be found Premises office - 26.7.
-Portable electrical appliances are inspected and maintained in accordance with the frequencies specified in HSE publication INDG236. - 26.8.
-Not Applicable a boarding school and as such boarders have access to portable appliance testing which is coordinated by [NAME].
-Expectations on what equipment is and is not suitable for boarders to bring into schools is communicated to students when joining the school and any unauthorised equipment will be removed during routine inspection of boarding facilities. - 26.9. - 26.10.
-[Heath Lane Academy]follows the guidance outlined in United Learning's Electrical Safety Code of Practice.
+These can be found Premises office]. - 26.7.
+Portable electrical appliances are inspected and maintained in accordance with the frequencies specified in HSE publication INDG236. - 26.8. - 26.9.
+[Heath Lane Academy] follows the guidance outlined in United Learning's Electrical Safety Code of Practice.